Whether you travel for business or pleasure, there’s nothing like a comfortable room waiting for you at the end of the day.

 What is the Chase IHG® Rewards Club Select Credit Card login?

 Both cards earn points in slightly different categories.
-The IHG credit card earns points at supermarkets, restaurants, gas stations, and of course at IHG properties.
+The IHG credit card earns bonus points at supermarkets, restaurants, gas stations, and of course at IHG properties.